 Marc Yu is an Edmonton-based lawyer practicing in the areas of health, insurance and privacy law.
-In his health law practice, Marc’s clients include health authorities, hospitals and healthcare workers defending medical malpractice lawsuits.
-Marc also provides advice to territorial governments on policy and legislative drafting in the areas of professional regulation, mental health and healthcare reorganization.
+In his health law practice, Marc defends medical malpractice matters and his clients include health authorities, hospitals and healthcare workers.
+Marc provides advice to territorial governments on policy and legislative drafting in the areas of professional regulation, mental health and healthcare reorganization.
 Marc also has experience across a number of areas of insurance law including bodily injury, property loss, subrogated claims, and professional liability.
 In his privacy practice, clients rely on Marc for issues related to access to information requests, privacy breaches and complaints before the Office of the Information and Privacy Commissioner.

 Marc believes in client education as a key component of a successful relationship and delivers regular educational sessions to clients of the firm, and also through his role as an educator at the University of Alberta.